chkuoyc/chkuoyc/README.md

 I am YC.I am learning to operate the github.
 First, I build a repository to go on learning.
 How to change between the https:// and SSH to remote on local git.
+I'm tessting some operation for "git restore --stage ..."